dnb-hackathon/hackathon/index.md

 # {{ site.event_date }}, in association with the Digital Nasional Berhad
 <!-- REMOVE THIS SECTION when you use this template -->
 <div class="lead" markdown="1" style="color: #17479E;">
-This hackathon is organized by [Digital Nasional Berhad](https://www.digital-nasional.com.my/), for DNB Internal Staff.
+This Hackathon is organized by [Digital Nasional Berhad](https://www.digital-nasional.com.my/), for DNB's internal activity.

 </div>
 <!-- END of section to remove -->